 Immune System Importance

-Dangerous mycotoxins (toxic substances produced by fungus) can develop in the compost pile, household mold, grains like wheat and sorghum, pet food, and dietary supplements.
+Dangerous mycotoxins (toxic substances produced by fungi) can develop in the compost pile, household mold, grains like wheat and sorghum, pet food, and dietary supplements.
 More people die from fungal infections than from tuberculosis.
 People who are taking antibiotics or who have compromised immune systems are especially susceptible.
 Which boggles the mind really…antibiotic use leaves you at a greater risk for a potentially dangerous fungal infection.

 We can’t always control what we’re exposed to.
 The most common (and frustrating) fungal infections are caused by candida, a necessary digestive microbe!
 What we can control is how our body reacts to them.
 Balancing your microbes is key to a healthy immune system and avoiding serious illness.